Ontology in Hybrid Intelligence: a concise literature review: Abstract

 \section{Abstract}

 In a context of constant evolution and proliferation of AI technology, Hybrid Intelligence is gaining popularity to refer a balanced coexistence between human and artificial intelligence.
-On the other side, the concept has been extensively used in the past two decades to define models of intelligence involving more than one technology.
+The term has been extensively used in the past two decades to define models of intelligence involving more than one technology.
 This paper aims to provide (\textit{i}) a concise and focused overview of the adoption of Ontology in the broad context of Hybrid Intelligence regardless of its definition and (\textit{ii}) a critical discussion on the possible role of Ontology to reduce the gap between human and artificial intelligence within hybrid intelligent systems.
-Beside the typical benefits provided by an effective use of ontologies, at a conceptual level, the analysis conducted has pointed out a significant contribution to quality and accuracy, as well as a more specific role to enable extended interoperability, system engineering and explainable/transparent systems.
-On the other side, an application-oriented analysis has shown a significant role in present systems (70+\% of the cases) and, potentially, in future systems.
-However, a proper holistic discussion on the establishment of the next generation of hybrid-intelligent environments with a balanced co-existence of human and artificial intelligence is fundamentally missed in literature.
-Last but not the least, there is currently a relatively low explicit focus on automatic reasoning and inference.
+Beside the typical benefits provided by an effective use of ontologies, at a conceptual level, the conducted analysis has pointed out a significant contribution of Ontology to improve quality and accuracy, as well as a more specific role to enable extended interoperability, system engineering and explainable/transparent systems.
+Additionally, an application-oriented analysis has shown a significant role in present systems (70+\% of the cases) and, potentially, in future systems.
+However, despite the relatively consistent number of papers on the topic, a proper holistic discussion on the establishment of the next generation of hybrid-intelligent environments with a balanced co-existence of human and artificial intelligence is fundamentally missed in literature.
+Last but not the least, there is currently a relatively low explicit focus on automatic reasoning and inference in hybrid intelligent systems.

 \textbf{Keywords:} Artificial Intelligence, Hybrid Intelligence, Ontology, Semantic Web, Interoperability, Explainability, Knowledge Representation.